ra559/cis106/_docs/faq.md

 * This guarantees fairness to everyone.
 It is impossible to prevent cheating if a performance-based exam is given over Zoom to some students and in person to others.
 Conducting the exam in person also ensures that AI is not used to answer the questions.
 If you have any issues, DM your professor in Slack or email them as soon as possible.
 To ensure that everyone has enough time to prepare, all details are provided on the first day of class and repeated throughout the semester.

 ## What is the format of the final exam?
 * The final exam is performance-based.
 You will be given 4 problems to solve using your Linux machine.
 Just like in the labs, you will take screenshots of your terminal to show the solutions.
-One of the questions will involve writing a script.
+One of the questions will involve writing a script (not always).
 You can find examples [here](https://cis106.com/final_exam/final_exam/#how-to-practice-shell-scripting-for-your-final-exam).
 All the commands and topics to study are available [here](https://cis106.com/final_exam/final_exam/).

 ## What happens if I do not have a computer to bring to school?
 * I have 4 computers with Linux already installed.
 You can use them during class and for the exam.
 If needed, a dedicated user account can be created for you.
 All you need to do is reserve one as soon as possible, and the PC will be yours for the semester.
-These PCs cannot be taken out of the school, but I will bring them every Wednesday and Thursday.
+These PCs cannot be taken out of the school, but I will bring them every lecture.
+* You can also use the college VDI environment but performance will depend heavily on the quality of your internet connection.

 ## Are there any PCs you recommend I buy?
 * If you want to have your own PC for Linux and don’t mind spending some money, I recommend buying a MiniPC.
 They are inexpensive, and Linux runs well on them.
 Here are the ones I have tested and use for the class: